 Her unique knowledge, expertise, and perspective of the financial services space has made her an integral part of the team at FP Transitions who have an active hand in the ongoing evolution and development of the company as a whole.

 A Silicon Valley transplant to Portland, Elise enjoys life in the Northwest with her husband, son, and beagle including weekends fishing, hiking, and creating culinary perfection right in their own kitchen.

 Our very own Rebecca of Sunnybrook Farm.
 And she can draw too!

 For many of FP Transitions’ advisor clients, the concepts of equity management, continuity planning, and succession planning can seem to be complicated or unclear.
-Rachel’s unenviable task is to succeed in capturing those concepts on a single web page, in a 2 page brochure, or in a 10 minute video – and she does it well, every day.
+Rachel’s unenviable task is to succeed in capturing those concepts on a single webpage, in a two-page brochure, or in a ten-minute video—and she does it well, every day.

 Originally from Reno, Nevada, Rachel left the desert over a decade ago for the rainy lushness of Oregon and never went back.
 On a typical rainy Oregon weekend you’re likely to find Rachel curled up with a good book and mug of local coffee…or glass of fine Willamette Valley Pinot Noir.

 Winner of the FP Transitions Award for Best Mustache.